Cyprus–Norway relations

 Cyprus–Norway relations are foreign relations between Cyprus and Norway.
 Diplomatic relations were established on 22 March 1963.
 The government in Cyprus considers that the "bilateral relations between Cyprus and Norway are excellent in all fields".
 Neither country has resident ambassadors.

 Diplomatic relations

 Cyprus is represented in Norway through its embassy in Stockholm, Sweden, and two honorary consulates, one in Oslo and the second in Kristiansand.
 Norway is represented in Cyprus through its embassy in Athens, Greece, and an honorary consulate in Nicosia.
 Both countries are full members of the Council of Europe.
 Diplomatic relations were established on 22 March 1963.
 On 7 April 1998, Svein Ole Sæther became the non-resident Norwegian Ambassador to Cyprus stationed in Tel Aviv.
-He said "[bilateral relations] have been enhanced over the last years, not at least due to tourism."
+He said "[bilateral relations] have been enhanced over the last years, not least due to tourism."
 Norway used the opportunity to reaffirm its support to a peaceful solution to the Cyprus dispute and said it would support Cyprus' entry into the European Union.